Lola Young collapses on stage - what's going on?

 Young's fame has catapulted her into the limelight - and at the same time has demanded that she hold her own.
 At the Coachella Festival, she ran off stage to vomit because of the 40 degree heat, then came back and finished her set.

-However, she took the situation with humor at the time and later joked on social media: "That's not me playing my first Coachella and choking and puking the whole time."
+However, she took the situation with humor at the time and later joked on social media: "That's not me playing my first Coachella and gagging and puking the whole time."

 At Wembley, a faulty in-ear device left her stranded in the middle of "Messy".
 She cried.
 The footage did the rounds.
 "It was actually awful, but I think it turned out to be a damn good video," she tells Elle.